 Alternatives 2, 3, 4 and 5 comply with SCGs to varying degrees.
-All three alternatives reduce the amount of contaminants in the groundwater to meet SCGs.
+All four alternatives reduce the amount of contaminants in the groundwater to meet SCGs.
 Alternative 2 will comply with SCGs since the groundwater is monitored periodically for 30 years until it attenuates to a level that meets the SCGs.
-However, Alternative 3 will most likely take the longest time to achieve the SCGs since the rate of reductive dechlorination is indirectly dependent on other external environmental factors such as soil chemistry and microbial activities which are difficult to control.
+However, Alternative 2 will most likely take the longest time to achieve the SCGs since it is only groundwater monitoring.
+This is followed by Alternative 3, where the rate of reductive dechlorination is indirectly dependent on other external environmental factors such as soil chemistry and microbial activities which are difficult to control.
 Alternative 4 will achieve the SCGs more reliably compared to Alternative 3 since there is more control toward the groundwater extraction and treatment process.
 Alternative 5 offers the best reliability and speed with which the SCGs will be achieved since there are more extraction wells.